patlealok/apigateway-demo/README.md

 < "Request completed !
 Thanks"
 > { "action" : "websocket-dynamo" , "message" : "tea" }
 < "Request completed !
 Thanks"

+Few extra exercise:

+When you connect with websocket URL, websocketConnect lamda function will trigger to insert the connection id.

+[cloudshell-user@ip-10-0-45-254 ~]$ wscat -c wss://nnyp8jyyp7.execute-api.us-east-1.amazonaws.com/production
+Connected (press CTRL+C to quit) [cloudshell-user@ip-10-0-45-254 ~]$

+when you disconnect the session, websocketDisconnect lamda function will trigger to remove the same connection id.